Resources

 And somehow, we convinced ourselves we were acting normally.

-Acknowledging that, first to ourselves, and then sometimes to others, is
+Acknowledging that, first to ourselves and then sometimes to others, is painful.

 But it’s also honest.